Search Filters

 Low Failure Rate In A Young Cohort Of Patients Undergoing Anterior Cruciate Ligament Reconstruction With Quadriceps Tendon is Independent of Graft Fixation Methods

-Sahil Dadoo, BS, UNITED STATES Zachary J Herman, MD, UNITED STATES Nicholas P Drain, MD, UNITED STATES Ehab M Nazzal, MD, UNITED STATES Raghav Ramraj, BS, UNITED STATES Fritz Steuer, BS, UNITED STATES Bryson P. Lesniak, MD, UNITED STATES Volker Musahl, MD, Prof., UNITED STATES Jonathan D Hughes, MD, UNITED STATES
+Sahil Dadoo, BS, UNITED STATES Zachary J Herman, MD, UNITED STATES Nicholas P Drain, MD, UNITED STATES Ehab M Nazzal, MD, UNITED STATES Raghav Ramraj, BS, UNITED STATES Fritz Steuer, BS, UNITED STATES Bryson P. Lesniak, MD, UNITED STATES Volker Musahl, MD, Prof., UNITED STATES Jonathan D Hughes, MD, PhD, UNITED STATES

 UPMC Department of Sports Medicine, Pittsburgh, PA, UNITED STATES